BirbJS/Birb/CONTRIBUTING.md

 ## Coding style

 Everyone has their own coding style.
 However, this can become an issue when opening source code to contributions.
-As a general rule of thumb, you should try match the repository's coding style as much as possible.
-We ask that you take a few minutes to read over some of the files to get a sense of this.
+To combat this, we employ [prettier](https://npm.im/prettier) to enforce a certain code style.
+After editing your code, please run `npm run format` in order to format your code so it adheres to our formatting specification.

 ## Dependencies

 As a general rule of thumb, you should ensure any dependencies you add are licensed openly. _Personally_, I don't see the GPL and AGPL licenses as open-source promoting licenses, so dependencies that use these should be avoided.
 This is one of the main reasons I stayed well away from licensing this project under any GNU license, and instead opted for Mozilla's very permissive license that ensures developers can use Birb.JS without bottlenecks.